forwardemail/forwardemail.net/app/views/faq/index.md

 |            Free Plan           |           Enhanced Protection Plan           |
 | :----------------------------: | :------------------------------------------: |
 | `forward-email=user@gmail.com` | `forward-email-site-verification=m8d7o8K4Il` |

+## Do you support MTA-STS

+Yes, as of March 2, 2023 we support [MTA-STS](https://www.hardenize.com/blog/mta-sts).
+You can use [this template](https://github.com/jimeh/mta-sts-on-github-pages) if you wish to enable it on your domain.

 ## Do you support email best practices